asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 - Lambda
   - $0.0 (Under 1M/Month)

-- **Total**: $3.28
+- **Total**: $4.47

 Pat on the back.
 A huge improvement!
 And don't forget that assumes 10K visitors/Month and we all know that peace will come to the middle east before 10K people will use the Griddlers Ninja...
-Anyway, that saves me $19.04/Month or $228.48/Year. <a href="http://www.zdnet.com/pictures/the-very-best-tech-you-can-buy-for-200-or-less/">Here is a list of cool techie things you can buy with less than $200</a>.
+Anyway, that saves me $17.85/Month or $214.2/Year. <a href="http://www.zdnet.com/pictures/the-very-best-tech-you-can-buy-for-200-or-less/">Here is a list of cool techie things you can buy with less than $200</a>.
 I think I'll choose something from there as a reward!

 Future tasks
 ==========

 Currently, as this is a personal project, I didn't create a  <a href="http://aws.amazon.com/cloudformation/">CloudFormation</a> template for this stack but as a best practice I can highly recommend that.
-When I do that, I'll have to change some of the scripts to be easier to manipulate by an installation script.
+When I do that, I'll have to change some of the scripts to be easier to manipulate by an automated deployment process.